emited/VariationalRecurrentNeuralNetwork/README.md

  VariationalRecurrentNeuralNetwork
-Pytorch implementation of the Variational RNN (VRNN), from *A Recurrent Latent Variable Model for Sequent$ The paper is available [here](https://arxiv.org/abs/1506.02216).
+Pytorch implementation of the Variational RNN (VRNN), from *A Recurrent Latent Variable Model for Sequential Data* The paper is available [here](https://arxiv.org/abs/1506.02216).

 ## Run: